 - Students must provide Vermont Law School with their Certificate of Eligibility letter received from the Department of Veterans Affairs prior to receiving a Financial Aid Award.

-- If a student is eligible for Yellow Ribbon Fund benefits from the VA and VLS, then any previously awarded merit or need-based scholarship from Vermont Law School will be rescinded.
-In other words, a student may not receive both Yellow Ribbon and Merit or need-based scholarship from Vermont Law School.
+- If a student is eligible for Yellow Ribbon Fund benefits from the VA and VLGS, then any previously awarded merit or need-based scholarship from Vermont Law and Graduate School will be rescinded.
+In other words, a student may not receive both Yellow Ribbon and Merit or need-based scholarship from Vermont Law and Graduate School.

-- Vermont Law School will maintain a file for each Veteran, and communicate the required information to the Veterans Affairs using VA-ONCE.
+- Vermont Law and Graduate School will maintain a file for each Veteran, and communicate the required information to the Veterans Affairs using VA-ONCE.

 For More Information